JuliaPraxis/Naming/guides/WordChoice.md

 # Word Choice

- when you want to convey             | choose to use   | and avoid
+ with this meaning              | choose to use   | and avoid
 -------------------------------------|-----------------|------------
 | |
  an implementation of the algorithm  |  method | algorithm